-Goalball Times is the new Goalball UK Newsletter providing regular updates on a number of topics from the Goalball community including domestic competition, national updates, club development and other areas of interest.
+Goalball Times is the Goalball UK Newsletter providing regular updates on a number of topics from the goalball community including domestic competition, national updates, club development and other areas of interest.

 To receive the Goalball Times, join our mailing list by completing the form below.

 You will make new friends and social groups